 — Guts: "When you meet your god, TELL HIM TO LEAVE ME THE FUCK ALONE!!"

-In the English dub of Speed Racer, Speed and Trixie send a spycam disguised as a bird to spy on a racecar sponsored by the mob.
+- In the English dub of Speed Racer (a Saturday morning cartoon, mind you), Speed and Trixie send a spycam disguised as a bird to spy on a racecar sponsored by the mob.
 When it returns incapacitated, the two realize that the mob is onto them: